 The program concluded in Jakarta where we spent four nights (in a hotel with hot showers).
 We engaged in a youth dialogue at the Australian Embassy, had meetings with Australia’s diplomatic staff and also said our last, emotional goodbyes to one another.
 About half of the Australian participants stayed on in Indonesia after the program (Bali was a popular choice).
 Whether we stayed or not, I dare say most Australians are planning ways to return to reunite with their counterparts and host families.

 Short answer: absolutely fine.
-We are all placed with a different host family (with our Indonesian counterpart) so obviously house to house there was a bit of variance.
+We are all placed with a different host family (with our Indonesian counterpart) so obviously, house to house there was a bit of variance.
 The village had electricity, plenty of shops and 3G Internet.
 My counterpart and I were given our own room with a comfy bed (most people share a bed but some don’t).
 We eat with the family almost every meal.
-In Indonesia though dinner time is like a buffet and you just take what you want to eat.
+In Indonesia, though dinner time is like a buffet and you just take what you want to eat.
 Makes it easy to avoid things you’re a little unsure of.
 There’s lots of rice but if you want to avoid rice you can.
 The host family will make it as comfortable as possible for you.
 They’re so happy to accommodate you’ll be treated very well.
-In the village it was very competitive to host the participants so they’ll be very proud to have you stay with them.
+In the village, it was very competitive to host the participants so they’ll be very proud to have you stay with them.
 The host families also are provided with an allowance to have you stay with them so they generally provided a range of food and quantity was never a problem.

 Do you have to be fluent in Indonesian?

 Absolutely not.
 Two Australian AIYEPers in 2013/2014 had never had any formal Indonesian tuition.
-Even by the end there was still about five participants that couldn’t converse beyond a basic conversation level.
+Even by the end, there was still about five participants that couldn’t converse beyond a basic conversation level.
 It is fine to not be able to speak the language; you’ll have your counterpart around to help you when needed.
 I will say if you can brush up on basic language before you head over I think you will have a richer experience.

 Is the program funded?

 Absolutely fully funded, the only expense delegates have are travel insurance (compulsory) and individual spending money.
 Whilst in Indonesia you receive a small stipend for spending money but most delegates spent above allowance.
 I would approximate personal spending would have ranged between $300-$700 for delegates but that really depends on how much shopping you do in the city phase and whilst in Jakarta!
-I was amazed with how well resource the program was.
+I was amazed by how well resource the program was.
 We flew Qantas, stayed at good quality hotels and were treated to fantastic meals.

 I don’t represent the organisers of AIYEP so I don’t know intake statistics.
-I believe a large amount of applications are submitted.
+I believe a large number of applications are submitted.
 The process is an online written application (allow about four hours) followed by a phone interview (20-30 minutes).
 If you stated you could speak Indonesian in your application, there’ll be a component of the interview in Indonesian but I felt it wasn’t a test, just to verify you align to your stated level.
 Whilst apparently intake is quite low versus applicants, I will say that by no means were we 18 future Rhode Scholars.
 I think the organisers take a diverse subset of Australians from many fields with varying previous Indonesian experience (ranging from none to high involvement).
-I would definitely encourage all to apply as this isn’t a scholarship were you need to be a cookie cutter university student that checks all the boxes to be admitted, absolutely everyone has a chance.
+I would definitely encourage all to apply as this isn’t a scholarship where you need to be a cookie cutter university student that checks all the boxes to be admitted, absolutely everyone has a chance.

 What were you most surprised about the program?

 I hope everyone reads down this far!
-Going into it I wasn’t aware of the emphasis of cultural performance nor were most participants.
+Going into it I wasn’t aware of the emphasis on cultural performance nor were most participants.
 Cultural performance is where the Indonesian and Australian group comes together to prepare a performance that you present at schools and at events (government dinners, farewell ceremonies).
 You perform it a lot!
 We did a medley of Australian songs, the heel and toe bush dance and a bit of an acting/dancing skit where we represented beach/bush and city culture in Australia.
 This is by no means anything to deter an application to AIYEP.
 Our music/dancing ability and willingness was very varied in the group.
 You will have to participate but I think most of us quite enjoyed it towards the end.
 I may regret this but the Youtube link to our cultural performance is here.

 Further reading about AIYEP